January 1992 (1st revision)

 VII.
 EQUIPMENT FOR LOCKOUT/TAGOUT

-- - These devices are designed to accommodate more than one lockout padlock when more than one person is working on de-activated equipment.
-Each person, to assure his or her safety, will apply a lock and warning tag and remove it when the task is completed.
+These devices are designed to accommodate more than one lockout padlock when more than one person is working on de-activated equipment (Group Lockout).
+Each person, to assure his or her safety, will apply a lock and warning tag and remove it only after his or her task is completed.

 D. Warning Tags

-- - Authorized employees will be issued warning tags which must be used whenever a padlock cannot be applied.
+Authorized employees will be issued warning tags which must be used whenever a padlock cannot be applied.
 The tag must be affixed as closely as possible to the energy disconnect with a single purpose 50-pound strength plastic tie.
 Extra caution must be exercised since there is no physical restraint when only a tag is used and energy can be restored without removing a padlock.
 In addition, where possible, energy source components should be altered, removed, or obstructions should be placed to restrict access to energy disconnects.
-Electricians may remove fuses but must attach a tag to the panel involved and remove it when the machine is ready for service and the fuse is replaced.
+Electricians may remove fuses but must attach a tag to the panel involved and remove the tag only when the fuse is replaced and the machine is returned to service.

 Return to Table of Contents